Strafe153/heimvault/README.md

 # Heimvault 🛡️

 Heimvault is a minimalist, efficient command-line secret manager.
-It is written in the [Odin programming language](https://odin-lang.org/) and leverages **Libsodium** for industry-standard, "misuse-resistant" cryptography.
+It is written in the [Odin programming language](https://odin-lang.org/) and leverages [Libsodium](https://libsodium.gitbook.io/doc) for industry-standard, "misuse-resistant" cryptography.
+Passwords are processed with **Argon2id** for key derivation, while secrets are encrypted using **ChaCha20-Poly1305-IETF** authenticated encryption.

 ## Prerequisites